YoteZip/LinuxCrackingBible/README.md

 - If the game is attempting to launch full screen, try to force it to start in windowed mode via Argument or through the game's configuration files

-- Make sure that your system's vm.max_map_count is set to 1048576 with [this method](https://stackoverflow.com/questions/42889241/how-to-increase-vm-max-map-count) (not 65530 or 262144).
+- Make sure that your system's vm.max_map_count is set to at least 1048576 with [this method](https://stackoverflow.com/questions/42889241/how-to-increase-vm-max-map-count) (not 65530 or 262144).
 Rarely, games will just crash if they run out of memory maps.
+SteamOS uses a default of 2147483642, for reference.

 - Try an older Wine version